mikeflynn/honeybearhoneypot/README.md

 - `-log-level`: Set logging level (debug, info, warn, error, fatal) (default "info")
 - `-no-gui`: Run the honey pot without the GUI
 - `-pin-reset`: Reset the admin PIN to a specific value
-- `-ssh-port`: The port(s) to listen on for honey pot SSH connections (comma separated for multiple ports, default "1337")
+- `-ssh-port`: The port(s) to listen on for honey pot SSH connections (comma separated for multiple ports)
 - `-tunnel`: Set up SSH reverse tunnel (format: user@server.com:22)
 - `-tunnel-key`: Path to SSH key for reverse tunnel authentication
 - `-config`: Path to a JSON configuration file with the same options